siderolabs/talos/website/content/v1.15/reference/configuration/block/uservolumeconfig.md

     User volume is automatically allocated as a partition on the specified disk and mounted under `/var/mnt/<name>`.
     The partition label is automatically generated as `u-<name>`.
+    The name must not be taken by an existing or external volume.
 title: UserVolumeConfig
 ---